manal-faisal12/Desktop-pet/README.md

 4.Each of these features will constitute to the changes in Berry's friendship.Beware, if the friendship is completely depleted, the fox may die out of neglect.<br>
 5.Berry will have a variety of dialogues that will not only remind you of any overdue task or a prayer but will also support you during your pomodoro cycles.<br>
 6.You can also pick Berry up by double-clicking on it and move it to your desired place on your screen.<br>
+7.If you wish to close FoxBerry, you can simply send it to home!
-7.Rest of the functionalities are explained in detailed below:<br>
+8.Rest of the functionalities are explained in detailed below:<br>
 # <br> Fox Journal:<br>
 1.Fox journal will allow the user to vent to the fox about their daily lives.It has a detailed prompt to make sure no one miuses it.<br>
 2.For it to properly work,you must open the foxjournal.java file and write your own api key in the designated place from the website mentioned in the comments.<br>